 Looking back it looks a little hazy.

 Getting closer but Joe managed to stay dry!

 The clouds hung low on our way to Santa Fe.

-Next stop Santa Fe and shopping at the square.
+Next stop Santa Fe and shopping at the plaza.

-On the North side of the square the Native Americans lay out their art and jewelry on the sidewalk.
+On the North side of the plaza the Native Americans lay out their art and jewelry on the sidewalk.

 Those are little pottery owls.